farhiongit/c_thread_pool/README.md

 A thread pool is declared and started with a call to `threadpool_create_and_start ()`.

-The first argument `nb_workers` is the number of required workers, that is the maximum number of tasks that can be executed in parallel by the system.
+The first argument `nb_workers` is the number of requested workers, that is the maximum number of tasks that should be executed in parallel by the system.
 - `NB_CPU` can be used as first argument to fit to the number of processors currently available in the system (as returned by `get_nprocs ()` with GNU C standard library).
 - `SEQUENTIAL` can be used as first argument to create a sequential thread pool: tasks will be executed asynchronously, one at a time, and in the order there were submitted.

-The maximum number of workers can be defined higher than the number of CPUs as workers will be started only when solicited and will be released when unused after an idle time.
+The maximum number of workers can be defined to a higher value than the number of CPUs as workers will be started only when solicited and will be released when unused after an idle time.

+Nevertheless, the actual number of workers will be limited by the operating system to a lower value than `nb_workers`.

 ###### Options